mkdirlove/MYTOOLS/scanner/dnsgoblin/README.md

 Nasty creature constantly searching for DNS servers.
 It uses standard dns querys and waits for the replies.

-MD5
----
-Nasty creature constantly searching for DNS servers.
-It uses standard dns querys and waits for the replies.

 Author
 ------
 atzeton